 Problem Definition

-Grand Challenges are often referred to as “moonshot” goals because of their scale and audacity, referring to the broad federal support in the 1960s to place an American on the moon.
+Grand Challenges may be referred to as “moonshot” goals because of their scale and audacity, referring to the broad federal support in the 1960s to place an American on the moon.
 Chris Gerdes, former Chief Technology Officer at the Department of Transportation, comments that the term has “become shorthand notation for everything innovative: ‘I’m doing a moonshot,’ [but] a moonshot is not just a moonshot,” he argues.
-Transformative breakthroughs are achieved through a series of incremental and additive steps.
+Transformative breakthroughs may be achieved through a series of incremental and additive steps.

-Cristin Dorgelo emphasizes that problem definition is such a key component of instituting a Grand Challenge that agencies need to consider as its own process – with its own timeline, budget, and project management plan.
+Cristin Dorgelo emphasizes that problem definition is such a key component of instituting a Grand Challenge that agencies need to consider as its own process—with its own timeline, budget, and project management plan.
 “Just to get to the place where you have the goal you want to pursue is, in itself, its own project,” she notes.
 Then what?
 “What happens next is essentially a program development effort where, based on that goal, the program managers need to work backwards to figure out ‘What resources do we already have or could we develop that would help us pursue the goal?
 What partners and stakeholders do we need to bring around our planning table?’”